ValonZuka/HealthProjectChain/README.md

 - Create new health records.
 - Edit their own record details (if allowed by system policy).
 - Delete outdated or incorrect entries.
-- Email: valon@gmail.com
-- Password: loni12345 -(IF YOU WANNA SEE EXCISTING TARs MENTIONING Valon )

 ### **2. Doctor**
 - Access patient records **only if granted permission**.